debops/debops/docs/getting-started.rst

 -----------------

 Here are some quick examples to get you started if you already know how to use DebOps roles.
-These examples are supposed to go into Ansible inventory, specifically to the host configuration, for example :file:`ansible/inventory/host_vars/<hostname>/ifupdown.yml`.
+These examples are supposed to go into your Ansible inventory, specifically to the host configuration, for example :file:`ansible/inventory/host_vars/<hostname>/ifupdown.yml`.